AdobeDocs/app-builder/src/pages/guides/deployment/ci_cd_for_firefly_apps.md

 The following [GitHub Actions](https://github.com/features/actions) have been built to support the usage of the [CLI](https://github.com/adobe/aio-cli) in a CI/CD workflow running within GitHub infrastructure.

-They are used in the default [Project Firefly Apps workflows](https://github.com/adobe/generator-aio-app/tree/master/generators/add-ci/.github/workflows), but can also be used further in custom GitHub workflows built by developers to fulfil their project needs.
+They are used in the default [App Builder Apps workflows](https://github.com/adobe/generator-aio-app/tree/master/generators/add-ci/.github/workflows), but can also be used further in custom GitHub workflows built by developers to fulfil their project needs.

 - The [CLI Setup Action](https://github.com/adobe/aio-cli-setup-action) can be used to install and configure the [CLI](https://github.com/adobe/aio-cli) on the GitHub infrastructure running the workflow that invoked the action.